keif/keif.github.io/src/posts/02-14-2019-docker-override/index.md

 ## Additional compose files

 This gives birth to additional `docker-compose.whatever.yml` files!
-So we can (in the future) point to different environments or snapshots and execute them via: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`
+So we can (in the future) point to different environments or snapshots and execute them via: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`